rjrahul007/TinDog/README.md

 # TinDogs

 This repository contains the source code for the "Tinder for Dogs" website, a project developed as part of the Web Development Bootcamp by Angela Yu on Udemy.
-The website is built using the Bootstrap framework and allows users to create profiles for their dogs and find suitable matches.
+The website is built using the Bootstrap framework.

 ## Features
 - Responsive design using Bootstrap